ns-nrr/ns-nrr/README.md

-## Ahoy, I am Nethra
+## Ahoy, Nethra here
-I recently started working more on learning more robotics after a massive burnout.
-I enjoy participating in projects but I am focusing on doing solo projects right now :).
+I started working on learning more robotics and backend in general after a massive burnout.
+I enjoy participating in projects but I prefer working alone for now.
-Currently, I'm doing Y2 in the IB program 🤟
+Currently, I'm giddying through Y2 in the IB program

 ### About Me
-I like doing activities such as surfing, mountain biking, or cross-country running.
-I enjoy activities that include nature.
-I have been thinking about starting a YT channel where I can upload GoProPOV, CS WIPs, and other stuff I enjoy 📸.
+I like activities such as Surfing, MTB, Terrariums and crafts.
+I enjoy being close to nature.
+I have been thinking about starting a YT channel where I would be able to upload GoProPOVs, Project Compilation, and other activities I enjoy. 📸

 ### Ongoing Projects
 * 🛹 | Arduino-powered Customized electric skateboard
-* 🏎️ | Arduino powered go kart
-* ♟️ | Magnetic automatic chessboard
 * 🌊 | Underwater research bot
 * 🧠 | Mind-controlled Super Mario Kart
-* 🧙🏻 | Learning and building a 3D game ( Unreal5 )

 ### Future Projects
 * 💻 | Browser which helps Corals
+* 🏎️ | Arduino powered go kart
+* ♟️ | Magnetic automatic chessboard
+* 🧙🏻 | Learning and building a 3D game ( Unreal5 )

 ### Contact Me